stat545ubc-2024/assignment-b3-low-hands/README.md

 In assignment B3, I focus on the relationship of numbers of accidents in different states in US based on the range of years, so I conducted the following six features:

-1. Feature 1: I add some beautiful font styles and some colors by CSS, making the UI look nicer for users.
+1. I add some beautiful font styles and some colors by CSS, making the UI look nicer for users.

 2. The slider allows filter accident data based on a specific range of years, helping users focus on data from the desired time period, which is useful for identifying trends over time.